 What are the possible side effects of Zolgensma?

 Zolgensma may also cause brief decreases in platelet count (thrombocytopenia).
 Platelets are blood cells that react to bleeding by starting a blood clot.
 Doctors will check platelet counts before giving Zolgensma.
-They will then monitor platelet count until levels return to normal.1
+Then, they will closely monitor platelet counts for at least 3 months afterward.1

 Zolgensma may also cause brief increases in troponin-I levels in the heart.
 Troponin-I is a protein that helps regulate heart contractions.
 High troponin-I levels in the blood are usually a sign of heart problems.
 Doctors will monitor troponin-I levels before giving Zolgensma and for at least 3 months afterward.1

 These are not all the possible side effects of Zolgensma.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Zolgensma.
+Talk to your doctor about what to expect when taking Zolgensma.
+You should also call your doctor if you have any changes that concern you when taking Zolgensma.

 Things to know about Zolgensma

 Zolgensma is given as a single-dose intravenous (into the vein) infusion over the course of an hour.
-Zolgensma is a 1-time life-long treatment.
-It can only be used once because people treated with Zolgensma develop antibodies against the virus packaging system, which lowers effectiveness.1
+Zolgensma is a one-time, life-long treatment.
+It can only be used once because people treated with Zolgensma develop antibodies against the virus packaging system, which lowers effectiveness and could cause serious side effects.1

 Tell your child’s doctor about which vaccines your child has had before taking Zolgensma.
 Your doctor may adjust your child’s vaccination schedule.
 This is because some vaccines, such as MMR and varicella, should not be used with corticosteroids that are given before and after treatment with Zolgensma.1